niels4/websocket-text-relay/README.md

 To use this on a professional level project that gives you the option to use modules, typescript, and react, I recommend using vite along with the plugin [vite-plugin-websocket-text-relay](https://github.com/niels4/vite-plugin-websocket-text-relay).
 This plugin gives you all the power of vite when developing while also hooking the live text updates into Vite's hot module reload system.
+See [live-demo-vite](https://github.com/niels4/live-demo-vite) for a complete project setup with Typescript, React, Vite, ViTest, and a simple router.

-If you want to use this as a learning tool to play around with UI concepts using simple projects involving 1 html, css, and javascript file, then check out this [simple reference project](https://github.com/niels4/wtr-simple-example).
+If you want to use this as a learning tool to play around with UI concepts using simple projects involving 1 html, css, and javascript file, then check out [live-demo-vanillajs](https://github.com/niels4/live-demo-vanillajs).
 This is a great setup for following along with any short and focused web development tutorials.

 And finally, the status UI for this project was also created using live updates from websocket-text-relay.
-In addition to giving you live feedback on the status and activity of the application, it is also meant to serve as a reference UI project that is more complicated than a single javascript file, but still doesn't use any external dependencies.
+In addition to giving you live feedback on the status and activity of the application, it is also meant to serve as a reference UI project that doesn't use any external dependencies.

 ## Developing